The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train... |

 -

-Step 2, travel from Paris to Salzburg by Nightjet sleeper train, leaving Paris Gare de l'Est at 18:58 on Tuesdays, Fridays & Sundays, arriving Salzburg Hbf 07:26.
+Step 2, travel from Paris to Salzburg by Nightjet, leaving Paris Gare de l'Est at 19:12 on Tuesdays, Thursdays & Saturdays, arriving Salzburg Hbf 07:26.
+This train is expected to become daily from autumn 2024.

-This comfortable Austrian Nightjet train has two air-conditioned Comfortline sleeping-cars each with nine 1, 2 & 3-berth standard compartments with washbasin and three 1, 2 or 3-berth deluxe compartments with shower & toilet.
+This comfortable Austrian Nightjet sleeper train has an air-conditioned Comfortline sleeping-car with nine 1, 2 & 3-berth standard compartments with washbasin and three 1, 2 or 3-berth deluxe compartments with shower & toilet.
 There's a shower at the end of the corridor for passengers in the regular sleepers.
 The train has a couchette car with 4 & 6 berth compartments, and an ordinary seats car.
 See the Nightjet page for a guide to on-board accommodation, travel tips, photos & video.

 There's no restaurant car, but in sleepers or couchettes you can order drinks, snacks and hot dishes from a room service menu, served in your compartment.
 The sleeper & couchette fares include a light breakfast with tea or coffee, served in your compartment.